 Other Members of our household:

-Riesling: A 3-year-old half-Siamese black tabby (yes, seriously, he has very faint grey stripes) with a delicate digestion, a specialized diet, and an entirely unhelpful desire to eat everything in sight, including bath sponges and pom-poms (the latter of which had to be surgically removed).
+Riesling: A 4-year-old half-Siamese black tabby (yes, seriously, he has very faint grey stripes) with a delicate digestion, a specialized diet, and an entirely unhelpful desire to eat everything in sight, including pancakes, bath sponges, and pom-poms (the latter of which had to be surgically removed).